UtoECat/UtoECat/README.md

   - stb_vorbis (was not easy, but thanks god i found miniaudio)
   - stb_XXX - very likely to be good.
 - Unit testing and automatic testing
   - Doctest [link](https://github.com/doctest/doctest).
 Just the best.
-(I tried using catch at first, and was frustrated by catch's slow compilation speed and overload.)
+(I tried using catch at first, and was frustrated by catch's slow compilation speed and bloat.)
   - Github Actions.
 I'am still don't really understand what i'm doing in it, but...
 It just works...
 - Sanitizers, checksrs
   - Adress sanitizer, Leak suitizer, UB Sanitizer - your best friends in C and C++.
 Can be ever better to debug your custom allocators :)